 Chamindra has some sixteen years of experience in research, teaching, international advocacy, political organizing and lobbying, publishing, media engagements and consultancies with high politics, especially in the UK and Ireland, Canada and Sri Lanka.
-Committed to the promotion of democracy and best practice in governance, she regularly engages with governmental and supranational bodies, providing expert insight into issues of foreign policy, multilateralism, human rights diplomacy and more.
+Committed to intersectionally-inclusive global cooperation and best practice in governance, she regularly engages with governmental and supranational bodies, providing expert insights into issues of foreign policy, multilateralism, human rights diplomacy and more.